-Benchmark Shareholders may compare the

-Deficilitation

-performance of the Company

-against the IA Mixed Investment

-40-85% Shares sector.
-Comparison

-of the Company's performance

-against this benchmark will give

-Shareholders an indication of how

-the Company is performing against

-other similar funds in this peer

-group sector.
-The ACD has selected

-this comparator benchmark as the

-ACD believes it best reflects the

-asset allocation of the Company.

-The benchmark is not a target for

-the Company, nor is the Company constrained by the benchmark.

-Classes of shares available Net Income Shares

-Net Accumulation Shares

-Currency of denomination Pounds Sterling

-Minimum initial investment £100,000
+Benchmark Shareholders may also compare the performance of the Company against UK Consumer Price Index +3%.
+The ACD has selected this comparator benchmark as it reflects the absolute returns above inflation.
+The benchmark is not a target for the Fund, nor is the Company constrained by the benchmark.
+Classes of shares available Net Income Shares Currency of denomination Pounds Sterling Minimum initial investment £100,000

-Minimum subsequent investment £100,000
+Minimum subsequent investment None

 Minimum withdrawal None

 Minimum holding £100,000

 ACD's preliminary charge 5%

-Annual management charge 0.15% per annum of funds under management subject to a minimum of £35,000 per annum
+Annual management charge • Up to 1.25% per annum when funds under management are less than £10,000,000

-Investment Manager fee 0.5% per annum payable monthly
+Up to 1.0% per annum when funds under management exceed £10,000,000

+Current Annual management charge 0.80% - as at 31/05/2024.

 Charge for investment research None

-Annual accounting date 30 November
+Annual accounting date 31 May

-Interim accounting date 31 May
+Interim accounting date 30 November

-Annual income allocation date 31 March
+Annual income allocation date 30 September

-Interim income allocation date N/A
+Interim income allocation date 31 January

 Invest in any Securities Market of the UK or a Member State of the EU or states within the EEA on which securities are admitted to Official Listing Yes

 Invest in Eligible Markets As listed in Appendices 4 and 5

 Income Equalisation Yes, averaged.

 Charges taken from Income or Capital?
-All charges (other than those relating directly to the purchase and sale of transactions) will be taken from income

-If at the end of an accounting period there is insufficient income the shortfall may be allocated to capital.
-This will restrict capital growth.
+All charges will be taken from income If at the end of an accounting period there is insufficient income the shortfall may be allocated to capital.

-Income to be distributed as a dividend or may interest? income in the form of a dividend or comp est deper position of the ccounting pe ne asset tile a ccounting pe ei iou.
+Income to be distributed as a dividend or interest?
+The Company may distribute income in the form of a dividend or interest depending on the composition of the assets held over the accounting period.